 Drilon said that state-run People's Television Network (PTV-14), for instance, increased its personnel by 250 percent, from 214 in 2016, to 534 in 2021.

-PTV-4 general manager Kat de Castro, who was appointed to the position last year, said she was not aware of the said joint circular but maintained they “needed to hire more people for [their] operations”.
+PTV-4 general manager Kat de Castro, who was appointed to the position last year, said she was not aware of the said joint circular but maintained they "needed to hire more people for operations".

 "That's why you just kept on hiring COS personnel in total disregard of the circular," Drilon lectured De Castro.